jamespro/eventregreact/README.md

 * Decision must be made whether Event Admin belongs in the same repo/same set of code as User Reg.
 * Similarly, should Exhibitor admin be separate?

+## TODO

+- This repo becomes the page-by-page individual forms demo